Honeymoon in Morocco:

 Rooftop Dinner Under the Stars

 Many riads and boutique hotels in Marrakech and Fes offer private rooftop dining experiences.
 Candlelight, Moroccan lanterns, the hum of the medina far below.
-It is the kind of dinner that feels like it was arranged just for the two of you.
+It is the kind of dinner that feels arranged just for the two of you.

 A Day in the Rose Valley